Associate Director, Institutional Partnerships

 Strategy

-• Maintain and continually enhance relationship management and Account-Based Marketing (ABM) strategic frameworks, oversee annual planning and goal-setting processes for institutional partners, which includes setting institution-specific application and enrollment targets.
+• Oversee relationship management and Account-Based Marketing (ABM) strategic frameworks, lead annual planning and goal-setting processes for institutional partners, which includes translating TWC’s significant revenue goals into institution-specific application and enrollment targets.

-• Continuously refine partnership classifications, account tiers, portfolio management and marketing strategies, with an eye toward maximizing outcomes, meeting application/enrollment goals, and growing new business.
+• Annually refine partnership classifications, account tiers, portfolio management and marketing strategies, with an eye toward maximizing outcomes, meeting application/enrollment goals, and growing new business.

-• Lead the development of strategies for marketing TWC’s programs to students via our partners (B2B2C), including by mapping TWC’s program offerings to ideal partner targets, considering the availability of and planned use of state/provincial funding, designing campaigns, and coordinating outreach.
+• Develop and manage strategies for marketing TWC’s programs to students via our partners (B2B2C), including by mapping TWC’s program offerings to ideal partner targets, considering the availability of and planned use of state/provincial funding, designing campaigns, and coordinating outreach.

 • Guide relationship management and promotional strategies and be jointly accountable for securing TWC’s AIP and short-term application goals, based on established annual revenue targets.